FormidableLabs/victory-docs/docs/victory-animation/docs.md

 ### easing

 The `easing` prop specifies the type of easing to use for an animation.
-The supported types of easing are: "back", "backIn", "backOut", "backInOut", "bounce", "bounceIn", "bounceOut", "bounceInOut", "circle", "circleIn", "circleOut", "circleInOut", "linear", "linearIn", "linearOut", "linearInOut", "cubic", "cubicIn", "cubicOut", "cubicInOut", "elastic", "elasticIn", "elasticOut", "elasticInOut", "exp", "expIn", "expOut", "expInOut", "poly", "polyIn", "polyOut", "polyInOut", "quad", "quadIn", "quadOut", "quadInOut", "sin", "sinIn", "sinOut", "sinInOut".
+The supported types of easing are: *"back", "backIn", "backOut", "backInOut", "bounce", "bounceIn", "bounceOut", "bounceInOut", "circle", "circleIn", "circleOut", "circleInOut", "linear", "linearIn", "linearOut", "linearInOut", "cubic", "cubicIn", "cubicOut", "cubicInOut", "elastic", "elasticIn", "elasticOut", "elasticInOut", "exp", "expIn", "expOut", "expInOut", "poly", "polyIn", "polyOut", "polyInOut", "quad", "quadIn", "quadOut", "quadInOut", "sin", "sinIn", "sinOut", "sinInOut"*.

 *default:* `easing="quadInOut"`

 ### onEnd

 The `onEnd` prop specifies a function that will be called when the animation ends.
-If there are multiple animations in the queue, the `onEnd` function will be called after the last animation in the queue completes.s
+If there are multiple animations in the queue, the `onEnd` function will be called after the last animation in the queue completes.

 [d3-interpolate]: https://github.com/d3/d3-interpolate
 [slight modifications]: https://github.com/FormidableLabs/victory-core/blob/master/src/victory-animation/util.js